d0n601/PwnCity/README.md

 We could tunnel from our initial foothold.
 Knowing that RDP is open on two build agents would allow us to attempt to authenticate via the creds we've found...but that's not as fun.
 1. Explore the TeamCity server a bit and check out the upser user token `cat /home/dev/TeamCity/TeamCity/logs/teamcity-server.log | grep "Super user"`.
 ![sutoken](https://user-images.githubusercontent.com/8961705/155600482-0fbff1f2-18a2-4d90-a4c4-1d7027d616e6.png)
-2. Now login as the Super!
+2. Now login as the [Super User](https://www.jetbrains.com/help/teamcity/super-user.html)!
 ![superlogin](https://user-images.githubusercontent.com/8961705/155605281-3775750d-9d5b-4a46-8267-49a766cf2626.png)
 3. Create new Project *PwnAgent* via `Administration > Projects > Create project`, and get a shell on the build agents.
 ![createproject](https://user-images.githubusercontent.com/8961705/155601956-8804c90b-24c8-43da-8a72-ee5354d6fe49.png)